vuw-research-computing/raapoi-docs/docs/training/gpu-neural-style.md

 In the above example we use parameters for style-weight and content-weight.
 There are lots of possibilities for these parameters, we can use a task array and a parameter list to determine good values.
 Note that actually running this example will consume a lot of resources and it is presented mostly to provide some information about task arrays.
 Running this example will consume the whole GPU partition for about 12 hours.

-First let's create a list of parameters to test, we could include these in the batch submision script, but I think it's clearer to seperate them out.
+First let's create a list of parameters to test, we could include these in the batch submission script, but I think it's clearer to separate them out.
 If you're version controlling your submission script, it'll make it easier to see what are changes to parameters and what are changes to the script itself.

-In the parameter list, the first column is style-weight parameters and the second is content-weight parameters paramlist.txt
+In the parameter list, the first column is style-weight parameters and the second is content-weight parameters. paramlist.txt
 ```bash
 5e10 1e3